Travimadox/Travimadox/README.md

 - 👋 Hi, I’m @Travimadox
-- 👀 I’m interested in python and C++
+- 👀 I’m interested in C,C++ and Rust for Embedded Systems
-- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python projects
+- 💞️ I’m looking to collaborate on Embedded Systems Projects.
 - 📫 How to reach me travimadoxcobbwebb@gmail.com

 <!---